scivision/fortran-filesystem/README.md

 [![intel-oneapi](https://github.com/scivision/fortran-pathlib/actions/workflows/intel-oneapi.yml/badge.svg)](https://github.com/scivision/fortran-pathlib/actions/workflows/intel-oneapi.yml)

 Platform independent (Linux, macOS, Windows), object-oriented Fortran filesystem path manipulation library.
+The C Runtime Library is used where native Fortran procedures do not exist.

 Currently tested with GCC Gfortran and Intel oneAPI compilers.
 Would be happy to support additional Fortran 2018 compilers as available for testing.
 Inspired by